-Source Definition and Included Services HealthPartners' Total Cost of Care and Resource Use (TCOC) Framework - Total Cost Index and Resource Use Index ^{xiv} Definition : The Total Cost Index is a comparative tool to reflect the cost-effectiveness of managing the patient population, and it is calculated by comparing risk-adjusted PMPM cost measurements (developed by combining administrative claims and membership eligibility data and risk adjusting with Johns Hopkins' Adjusted Clinical Groups system) with risk-adjusted PMPMs from peer groups and benchmarks.
-The Resource Use Index calculates the incidence and intensity of services used to manage a condition or procedure, and it is calculated using HealthPartners' Total Care Relative Resource Value HealthPartners' TCOC measurement approach is one of the only published, established population-based measures of TCOC that has been reviewed and endorsed by the National Quality Forum (NQF). ^{xv} (TCRRV) algorithm.
-Included services: All administrative claims (inpatient, outpatient, clinic, ancillary, pharmacy).
+Source Definition and Included Services Axene (2021) 333 Definition: "The total cost of care attempts to look at what it costs an entity to care for their members.
+It is the cost associated with a population and their specific conditions.
+It does not include the explicit admin costs that are required at a health plan, but would include some of the other costs associated with contracting with providers."
+Included services: All inpatient and outpatient services.
+Use claims data to generate unit costs and utilization statistics, which can be multiplied to yield a PMPM value (i.e., an actuarial model).
+Global and Professional Direct Contracting (GPDC) Model 334 Definition : The Performance Year Benchmark, a target Per Beneficiary Per Month (PBPM) dollar amount, represents the average Medicare beneficiary TCOC for aligned beneficiaries and refers to the target expenditure amount that will be compared to Medicare expenditures for items and services furnished to aligned Direct Contracting beneficiaries during a performance year to determine the direct contracting entities' savings or losses.
+Included services: Part A and B expenditures for aligned beneficiaries during a baseline period.
+HealthPartners' Total Cost of Care and Resource Use (TCOC) Framework - Total Cost Index and Resource Use Index 335 Definition : The Total Cost Index is a comparative tool to reflect the cost-effectiveness of managing the patient population, and it is calculated by comparing risk-adjusted PMPM cost measurements (developed by combining administrative claims and membership eligibility data and risk adjusting with Johns Hopkins' Adjusted Clinical Groups system) with risk-adjusted PMPMs from peer groups and benchmarks.
+The Resource Use Index calculates the incidence and intensity of services used to manage a condition or procedure, and it is calculated using HealthPartners' Total Care Relative Resource Value HealthPartners' TCOC measurement approach is one of the only published, established population-based measures of TCOC that has been reviewed and (TCRRV) algorithm.
+Included services: All administrative claims (inpatient, outpatient, clinic, ancillary, pharmacy). endorsed by the National Quality Forum (NQF).
+336